ScaleChain/scalechain/data/block-format-analysis.md

 ```

 # Tools
-## CLion
-For analysing Bitcoin reference source code written in C++.
-This tool has a nice feature that allows me to follow function definitions from the source code.
-But it is not free, so I am going to use Eclipse CDT.

 ## Eclipse CDT
 Let's use it!!
 To go to the definition of a function, you can press cmd + left click on Mac OS.